radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/01-global-tuning.md

 The following groups of users found on the Main Control Panel > Settings tab > Limits section > Per User sub-section allow you to configure fine-grained activity control:

->**Note - Members of the Administrators group specified on the Main Control Panel > Settings Tab > Server Front End > Administration section do not have any access limitations in terms of max connections or max operations per second.**
+>[!note] Members of the Administrators group specified on the Main Control Panel > Settings Tab > Server Front End > Administration section do not have any access limitations in terms of max connections or max operations per second.

 **Anonymous**